fiddlemike/ceilidh-band-tunebook/README.md

 The folder structure is
 * ceildh-band-tunebook
-  * ABC - abc music files
+  * ABC - abc music files.
   * PDFs - sheet music created from the abc files which become individual pages in the tune book.
+  * Misc ABC - abc music files for tunes not added to the tunebook.
+  * Misc Tunes - sheet music created from the abc files in the Misc ABC folder.
-  * template files - Use to create cover sheet and TOC
+  * template files - Use to create cover sheet and TOC.
+  * A pdf copy of the the current version of the tunebook.